How to keep a healthy digestive system and lose 15 pounds of belly fat

 If you don’t eat meat, your stomach won’t know to create enough hydrochloric acid.
 This can be a big issue when you are not eating meat and then decide to re-introduce animal protein into your diet.
 You can’t digest protein properly so you will need supplemental help.

-This is a key reason to work with a health coach or health professional who is properly trained to support in this endeavor.
+This is a key reason to work with a health coach or health professional who is properly trained to support this.
 Don’t go it alone.
-Clients don’t usually do too well when their stomach acid is imbalanced trying to figure it out without professional help.
+Clients generally have trouble fixing stomach acid imbalance without professional help.

 Your stomach releases a controlled flow of the mixture of stomach acid and digestive enzymes into the small intestine.